Lyric Theatre (Stuart, Florida): History and description

-The Lyric Theatre is a historic theater located at 59 Southwest Flagler Avenue in downtown Stuart, Florida.
-The building fronts on its north side on Southwest Osceola Street.
-Built to serve as a movie house, it is now used primarily as a stage and music venue.
+In 1941, Katharine Hepburn performed in an annual Kiwanis Minstrel show held at the theatre, including reciting Edna St. Vincent Millay's "Ballad of the Harp-Weaver" poem.
+Similar to other downtown movie venues across the United States in the 1950s and 1960s, the Lyric Theatre struggled to compete with new movie theaters opening in places such as malls and shopping centers.
+Thus, it is now used primarily as a stage and music venue, as well as for churches at times.
 Additions were made on the west side to provide back stage space for these new uses.
 The additions also face on both streets.
 On November 12, 1993, it was added to the U.S. National Register of Historic Places.